ahmedh7/ASP.NET--EmplyoeeDepartmentSampleWebAPI-DTO/README.md

 # ASP.NET-WebAPI-DTO
-WebAPI using ASP.NET and C#, Implementing DTO (Data Transfer Object) Design Pattern The solution can be downloaded, then connected to a database then run correct
+WebAPI using ASP.NET and C#, Implementing DTO (Data Transfer Object) Design Pattern.
+The solution can be downloaded, then connected to a database then run correct

 ### BL: